SS-Fachfuhrer :

 The Fachführer wears a Dienstanzug Model 1936 für Offizier.
 With the change of title from Sonderführer to Fachführer in 1942 came the change of Schulterklappen with rote u. silber Nebenfarben.

-Note, the tense-looking, SS-Fachführer in the photo, has a Wehrmacht Crusher Type Cap? as he’s assigned to work for the SS, maybe it was just to have a crusher for the picture? or to clarify he was not a member of the SS this is unclear to me, but it is interesting.
-On the same note here, the National Eagles are not a standard SS issue.
+Note, the tense-looking, SS-Fachführer in the photo, I say jokingly, but he may have had too much Pervitin given to the soldiers to keep them moving, and motivated, on main assaults, it backfired though.
+Interestingly, he wears a Wehrmacht Crusher Type Cap? as he’s assigned to work for the SS, maybe it was just to have a crusher for the picture? or to clarify he was not a member of the SS this is unclear to me, but it is interesting.
+On the same note, the National Eagle on the sleeve is not a standard SS issue but appears to be a Heer pattern.
+He does wear the Heer M36 jacket as well, these were popular amongst the Waffen-SS.